po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/27-Evr_GitHub-Packages/README.md

         console.log('Hello world!
 I am living inside the GitHub Package Registry');
     ```

+6. Be sure to add and commit these files before moving on to the next step using the following commands:

+    ```sh
+    git add -A
+    git commit -m "Add package files"
+    ```

-6. Navigate to your personal GitHub profile and create a new repository called "github-pkg-demo".
+7. Navigate to your personal GitHub profile and create a new repository called "github-pkg-demo".
 Make sure to not initialize with a `README.md` or `.gitignore`.

-7. Add the remote URL given from your newly created repository on github to your local repository.
+8. Add the remote URL given from your newly created repository on github to your local repository.

     ```sh
     git remote add origin git@github.com:GITHUB_USERNAME/github-pkg-demo.git